Bandelier Air Tour Management Plan

 The Act applies to areas within and 1/2 mile outside of a park, and to elevations below 5,000 feet above ground level (AGL).
 The Act requires that an ATMP include incentives for the adoption of quiet aircraft technology and provide for the allocation of opportunities to conduct air tours when the ATMP limits the number of operations.
 An ATMP may prohibit commercial air tour operations (in whole or in part), and can establish conditions for the conduct of air tour operations (including routes, altitudes, time-of-day restrictions, restrictions for particular events, maximum numbers of flights, or other provisions).

 In establishing an ATMP, the Act requires the agencies to publish the proposed plan for notice and comment and hold at least one public meeting.
-The public meeting for this ATMP will be held on Wednesday, September 15th from 4:30-6:00 PM MT, and comments on this ATMP will be accepted until October 3rd.
+The public meeting for this ATMP will be held on Wednesday, September 15th from 4:30-6:00 PM MT, and comments on this ATMP will be accepted until October 3rd (now extended until October 13th).
 Air tours at the Park have been ongoing since before the Act was enacted.
 The Act directed the FAA to grant interim operating authority (IOA) to operators that were already conducting tours at the Park when the Act became effective until an ATMP is developed.
 An operator's IOA is based on the number of the operator reported it was conducting annually at the time the Act was passed.
 IOA does not set routes or operating conditions for an operator except to limit the number of air tours the operator is permitted to fly each year.
 Implementation of an ATMP will replace IOA.

 Existing Conditions for Commercial Air Tours at Bandelier National Monument